CyniaAI/CyniaAgents/COMPONENT_DEVELOPMENT.md

     return MyComponent()
 ```

-After restarting the UI you can enable the component from the sidebar.
+After restarting the UI you can enable the component from the **Component Center** page in the sidebar.
+Once enabled it appears as its own page.
 Any libraries required by your component should be installed in the Python environment running the UI.